weidengeist/Willowbot/README.md

   '!poll' : {
     'matchType' : 'startsWith',
     'debug'     : 'Poll has been started.',
-    'function'  : ['poll_start(commands, irc, "$arg0+")'],
+    'function'  : ['poll_start(commands, irc, "$arg0+", contextString = "Vote for {pollDuration} seconds with {pollOptions}", resultString = "{votesQuantity} vote{pluralMod} submitted.", languageOverride = "en")'],
     'minLevel'  : 3
   }
 }
 ```
 Before turning to the most interesting part, let’s quickly summarize what other things than calling a `poll` routine happens in this command definition.
 The poll is started as soon as a user of at least level 3 (moderator or broadcaster) sends a message to the chat that `startsWith` `!poll`.
 As soon as that happens, there will be a short message on the console that a `Poll has been started.` The key newly introduced in this section and used in the command definition above is `function`.
-Its value calls the routine defined by `def poll_start(commands, irc, *args)` in the `poll` module and passes the required arguments.
+Its value calls the routine defined by `def poll_start(commands, irc, *args, […])` in the `poll` module and passes the required arguments.
 As the `poll` module manipulates the command set, it needs `commands` as an argument.
 Furthermore, we want the module to be able to send messages to the chat, so it needs access to our `irc` connection.
 Finally, we hand over all the arguments sent to the chat together with the `!poll` command (`"$arg0+"`).

+The module also takes some optional arguments.
+That they are optional can be identified by their preset values in the definition of the function.
+In this case, the optional arguments are `contextString`, `resultString`, and `languageOverride`.
+Please note that they **have to appear after** `$arg0+`, if you decide on using them.
+Their order, however, is irrelevant.

+The `contextString` argument is the string that Willowbot will send to the chat when a poll is initated.
+This string may contain the placeholders `{pollDuration}` and `{pollOptions}`.
+The former will be replaced with the duration of the poll in seconds (i.e. the first argument after your `!poll` command) during the evaluation of the command and the latter is a string composed automatically by the module, concatenating the options with comma or »or« in Willowbot’s used locale.

+Which phrase is used to summarize the results of the poll, is determined by `resultString`.
+It accepts the placeholder `{votesQuantity}`, being replaced with the number of unique users who submitted their votes.
+Additionally, you may use `{pluralMod}` to modify the the word »vote«, depending on whether only one or multiple votes have been submitted to the poll.

+The last optional argument of `poll_start` is `languageOverride`.
+It is used to determine the language of the conjunction between the second-last and the last poll option in the `{pollOptions}` string generated by the module.
+This means that you can, for example, start Willowbot in English and generate an output in German by setting `languageOverride = "de"`.

 To actually start a poll, you would send a command like `!poll 30 left right forward` to the chat.
 This will initiate a poll that will last 30 seconds and allow the viewers to choose where to go next in the currently played game – left, right, or forward – by sending the appropriate word to the chat.
 An according message will appear in the chat.
 Willowbot will then gather the votes sent by the users and put them into a list that will eventually be evaluated.
 Every user can vote only once, but he/she may change his/her vote by just sending another of the available options to the chat.
 After the time passed to the `!poll` command has elapsed, the poll will be summarized and Willowbot sends a list of the results to the chat, shown in percentage terms and in descending order, from the option with the most to the one with the fewest votes.

-Currently, only German information messages are deposited in the module and changing them into another language requires modifying the module itself.

 ### 4.3 `modChannelInfo` module